kubernetes-sigs/gateway-api/geps/gep-713/index.md

 The best way to visualize this hierarchy－and therefore the instances of objects organized by the hierarchy－is in the form of a Directed Acyclic Graph (DAG) whose roots are the least specific objects and the leaves are the most specific ones (and ultimately the effective targets of the metaresources).
 Using a DAG to represent the hierarchy of effective targets ensures that all the relevant objects are represented, and makes the calculation of corresponding combinatorial specs much easier.

+For any given path within the DAG, nodes closer to a root are considered "higher" in the hierarchy, while nodes closer to a leaf are "lower."
+Higher nodes define broader, less specific configurations, whereas lower nodes define more specific ones.

 Lower levels in the hierarchy (e.g., more specific kinds) *inherit* the definitions applied at the higher levels (e.g. less specific kinds), in such a way that higher level rules may be understood as having an “umbrella effect” over everything under that level.

 E.g., given the Gateway API’s hierarchy of network resources for the ingress use case `GatewayClass` > `Gateway` > `HTTPRoute` > `Backend`.
 A metaresource that attaches to a `GatewayClass` object, if defined as a metaresource kind ultimately to augment the behavior of `HTTPRoute` objects, affects all `Gateways` under the `GatewayClass`, as well as all `HTTPRoutes` under those `Gateways`.
 Any other instance of this metaresource kind targeting a lower level than the `GatewayClass` (e.g. `Gateway` or `HTTPRoute`, assuming it's supported) should be treated as a conflict against the higher level metaresource spec in the specific scope that is rooted at the lower level target, i.e., for the subset of the topology that is afftected by both metaresources.